Exploitation and Youth Justice Service

-Six key objectives the Youth Offending Team works towards:
+Six key objectives the service works towards:

 - The swift administration of justice so that every young person accused of breaking the law has the matter resolved without delay